 Real estate is often touted as a good way to diversify investments, but it has traditionally been out of reach for many smaller investors.
-Fundrise has worked out a way to make real estate investing accessible to everyone.
+Two of our partners, Fundrise and Diversyfund have worked ways to make real estate investing accessible to everyone.

-One low-risk way to make more on your savings than you can through a traditional savings account — and help build your community at the same time — is through Worthy bonds, which allows you to get started investing with as little as $10.
+One low-risk way to make more on your savings than you can through a traditional savings account — and help build your community at the same time — is through Worthy Bonds, a program that allows you to get started investing with as little as $10.
 A separate post explains all the details, but here’s the gist of it:

 “You buy 36-month Worthy Bonds for just $10 each.
 Your money is loaned to small businesses through a peer-to-peer system, also known as P2P lending.
 Small-business owners using this system gain access to capital, and you earn 5% on your investment.”